Marit Allen: Film career

-Allen was persuaded to enter the costume designing business for film by director Nicolas Roeg after her successful career in fashion journalism.
-Following her entry into costume design, Allen worked on the costumes for a number of Roeg's movies including Don't Look Now, The Witches and Eureka.
+Allen was persuaded to enter the costume-designing business for film by director Nicolas Roeg after her successful career in fashion journalism.
+Following her entry into costume design, Allen worked on the costumes for a number of Roeg's movies, including Don't Look Now, The Witches and Eureka.

 Allen also developed a working relationship with Taiwanese film director, Ang Lee.
 The two collaborated to create the costumes for a number of Ang's major films, including Hulk, Brokeback Mountain and Ride with the Devil.

-Allen's other noted films included La Vie En Rose (2007) for which she received her sole Oscar nomination, Love in the Time of Cholera (2007), Dirty Rotten Scoundrels (1988), Dead Man (1995), and Little Shop of Horrors (1986).
+Allen's other noted films included La Vie En Rose (2007), for which she received her sole Oscar nomination, Love in the Time of Cholera (2007), Dirty Rotten Scoundrels (1988), Dead Man (1995), and Little Shop of Horrors (1986).

-In addition to her Academy Award nomination, Allen was also honored for her work with two Emmy nominations, as well as a Costume Designers Guild award and a BAFTA for her work on La Vie En Rose.
+In addition to her Oscar nomination, Allen was honoured for her work with two Emmy nominations, as well as a Costume Designers Guild award and a BAFTA for her work on La Vie En Rose.

 Death

-Marit Allen died of a brain aneurysm in Sydney, Australia on 26 November 2007.
-She was 66 years old.
-Allen had three children; Lucy, Ben and Holly.
+Allen died of a brain aneurysm in Sydney, Australia, on 26 November 2007, at the age of 66.
+She had three children: Lucy, Ben, and Holly.

-Allen was working with director and producer George Miller on preproduction costume designs for the never-made film Justice League: Mortal at the time of her death in 2007.
+At the time of her death, she worked with Australian filmmaker George Miller on pre-production of his never-made film Justice League: Mortal.